gokul77898/AGI/README.md

 ## 🙏 Credits

-Built on the shoulders of the open-source **Claude Code CLI** fork, with extensive rewrites:
+Built on the shoulders of the open-source  with extensive rewrites:

 - 50+ custom AI commands (original)
 - Full HuggingFace provider integration (GLM-5 · Llama · DeepSeek · Qwen)